johnstonskj/rust-rdftk/rdftk_iri/README.md

 ## Changes

+### 0.4.1

+* feat: added third layer of constructor:
+  * `empty` creates an empty map.
+  * `Default::default` creates a map with the four core RDF/OWL vocabularies.
+  * `common` adds DC terms, SKOS, and VOID to the set of four above.

 ### Version 0.4.0 BREAKING

 * Refactor: make `Iri` a newtype wrapper around `Url` and directly implemented the `IriExtra` trait.